1. General

 "Mandi" means "bathing" or "having

-contains a basin filled with water.
+water.
 A kind of scoop is besides it.
+You fill this with water

-You fill this with water from the basin and pour that over yourself.
+from the basin and pour that over yourself.
+So the basin is

-So the basin is not provided to take a seat inside.
+not provided to take a seat inside.
+However, the scoop also

-However, the scoop also fulfils another purpose (see below).
+fulfils another purpose (see below).

 -

-As a rule, the toilet ("kamar kecil") is
+As a rule, the toilet ("kamar kecil") is in the same

-The traditional Indonesian toilet is a hole with places on the two
+traditional Indonesian toilet is a hole with places on the two

 sides for your feet.
-You must only squat down and aim precisely.
+You must only squat down and

 -